rsksmart/devportal/docs/04-resources/06-guides/runes-rootstock/governance-dashboard.md

 description: "This project is a Governance Voting Dashboard built on the Rootstock blockchain.
 It allows users to create and vote for teams using governance tokens (ERC20 tokens). "
 ---

 This project is a **Governance Voting Dashboard** built on the **Rootstock blockchain**.
-It allows users to create and vote for teams using governance tokens [ERC20 tokens](http://localhost:3000/concepts/glossary/#e).
+It allows users to create and vote for teams using governance tokens [ERC20 tokens](/concepts/glossary/#e).

 The voting is managed by a smart contract, making it decentralized and transparent.
 Each team has a unique name, a governance token, and a leader, and users can vote by transferring tokens to their preferred teams.

 The dashboard is designed for token-based voting, where votes are reflected in a team's score.
 Higher scores indicate more community support for that team.

+## Prerequisites

+Before you begin your journey into deploying smart contracts on the Rootstock blockchain, ensure you have the following essential tools set up:

+-  **Node.js**

+You will need Node.js installed on your machine to run the project locally.
+[Download](https://nodejs.org/en/download/package-manager) the latest LTS version, which is recommended for most users.

+- **Web3 Wallet (Metamask)**

+A Web3 wallet is required for signing transactions and interacting with the Rootstock network.
+This wallet will enable you to manage your cryptocurrencies and deploy your smart contracts securely.

 ## Features